sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 *Limitations - Task Flexibility*: While excellent for understanding tasks, these models may require additional tuning to handle diverse generative tasks effectively.

 **Mixed Architectures with Discrete Valued Tokenizer.**
-Mixed architectures that combine autoregressive (AR) and diffusion models, such as Show-O, represent an innovative approach to unified multimodal modeling.
+Mixed architectures that combine autoregressive (AR) and diffusion models, such as Show-o, represent an innovative approach to unified multimodal modeling.
 These architectures leverage the strengths of both AR and diffusion frameworks while operating on discrete-valued tokenized inputs, aiming to address the limitations of each individual method.